 - offer medical providers trainings related to advocacy, policy, and comprehensive sex education.

 - Lift Louisiana partnered with the Center for Reproductive Rights to host Medical Experts in the Courts, an online seminar providing information about the unique and critical role medical providers play in legal challenges to abortion restrictions: from drafting or signing amicus briefs to providing expert testimony.

 - In March 2017 in Shreveport, Lift and its PoP partners led a training for medical providers and advocates on adolescent reproductive health policy and best practices in providing comprehensive care to young people.

 - In April 2017, Lift and PoP partners held a workshop for medical professionals that included a briefing on 2017 Sexual and Reproductive Health (SRH) policy proposals and a training on writing letters to the editor.

 - In November 2017, the PoP partners organized The Provider Roundtable, an intimate, facilitated discussion where physicians and staff from the three remaining abortion clinics in Louisiana shared with their colleagues in other areas of medical practice, their experiences in caring for patients in a highly regulated and hostile environment.

-- The roundtable was followed by Power of the Provider: Faith + Purpose Reception, which featured a welcome by Reverend Darcy Roake, from Community Church Unitarian Universalist, and Special Guest Speaker, Dr. Willie Parker.
-This event was attended by more than 80 medical professionals and advocates.
+- Power of the Provider: Faith + Purpose Reception, featured Reverend Darcy Roake, from Community Church Unitarian Universalist, and Special Guest Speaker, Dr. Willie Parker.

 Explore the links below to discover steps you can take personally to support policies that will improve health and overall wellbeing for Louisiana’s women, their families, and their communities.